 Then, we’ll look at a couple of case studies that show how these considerations have helped service providers improve their services, increase adoption and improve subscriber stickiness.

-Keep reading to discover what service providers should be thinking about before deploying a DDoS scrubbing service, as well as the considerations that enterprises should make while picking a communication service provider (CSP) as their DDoS mitigation provider.
+Keep reading to discover what service providers should be thinking about before deploying a DDoS scrubbing service, as well as the considerations that enterprises should make while picking a communication service provider (CSP) as their DDoS protection provider.

 As DDoS attacks have evolved, they’ve become a triple threat in terms of length, strength and sophistication.